-The Foundation subsequently measures all of its financial assets and financial liabilities at cost or amortized cost less any reduction for impairment, except for investments in equity instruments that are quoted in an active market, which are measured at fair value; derivative contracts, which are measured at fair value; and certain financial assets and financial liabilities which the Foundation has elected to measure at fair value.
+The Foundation subsequently measures all of its financial assets and financial liabilities at cost or amortized cost less any reduction for impairment, except for investments in equity instruments that are quoted in an active market, which are measured at fair value, and certain financial assets and financial liabilities which the Foundation has elected to measure at fair value.
 Changes in fair value are recognized in net income.

-Financial assets measured at cost or amortized cost less any reduction for impairment include cash and cash equivalents, trade and other receivables, and other financial assets.
+Financial assets measured at cost or amortized cost less any reduction for impairment include cash and cash equivalents and receivables.
 Financial liabilities measured at amortized cost include accounts payable and accruals.
 Financial instruments measured at fair value include investments.
 On initial recognition the Foundation elected to measure investments at fair value.